capstone2019-neuralsearch/AC297r_2019_NAS/README.md

 The outputs of this training process are the same as for architecture search.
 In the eval directory there will be two output files: a log file called `log.txt` and a PyTorch model weights file called `weights.pt`.
 For our project, we created a directory called `models` under the top level directory `darts` (`darts/models`) where we could save all of our trained models.
 Copy / paste `models.pt` from the MNIST training to this directory with the file name `mnist_model.pt`.
 We download the original model the authors trained on CIFAR-10, and saved it here as `cifar10_model_original.pt`.
 We compare it to the new version we trained from scratch called `cifar10_model.pt`.

+Here is a command to train the Galaxy Zoo data set that uses some more advanced options.
+It specifies using an XArray type data set that is located in darts/data/galaxy-zoo-cleaned.
+The XArray data files in this directory are galaxy_train.nc and galaxy_test.nc.
+It also uses the L1 regularization term on the architecture weights only (not the regular model parameters!) to encourage sparsity in the learned architecture:

+``$ python ./cnn/train_search.py --data ./data --folder_name galaxy-zoo-cleaned --use_xarray --dataset galaxy-zoo --L1_lambda 0.01 --batch_size 8 --gpu 1``

 ## Testing Model Performance

 After the trained models are copied into the `models` directory, we can use `test.py` to test their performance on held out test data.
 Usually we have a pretty good idea of what the performance will be by looking at the validation performance on the last epoch of training, but of course there is no substitute for a held out test set.
 Here is the command to test the original model the authors built for CIFAR-10: